I just said before the break, Harry Reid would not be the focus of a felony investigation.

 It was a disaster wrapped in a debacle inside a calamity.

-This is this is front page political stuff here.
+This is front-page political stuff here.

-You notice you notice how this guy, Simon is harping on the Palin family.
+You notice, you notice how this guy, Simon, is harping on the Palin family.

 This is no accident.